-dang a day ago
+dang 10 months ago

 You started a hellish flamewar with this, even by the standards of this pretty hellish thread.
 Please don't do that again.
 Religious flamewar in particular will get you banned here, regardless of which religion you have a problem with.